 ByteWidth expresses the size in bits of the smallest data value that the interface needs to handle, and is used to enable byte enable functionality in WSI, WMI, and WMemI.

 For WSI, ByteWidth is a derived based on data protocol attributes.
-It need not be specified directly.
+It is not specified directly.
 For WSI, when ByteWidth is less than DataWidth, byte enables are enabled to indicate the actual valid data in the last word messages (and, when ZeroLengthMessages = TRUE, that there is no data in the last word).